 A cozy lounge with creative cocktails and a variety of wine, welcomes diners.
 There is a short briefing on what to expect during dinner, and time to savour a few sips of alcohol to calm any anxiousness about going into the dark.
 You also get a small but tasty serving of Ambush Bouche, the only food you will be able to see for the night.

 Our host is a visually-impaired waiter who greets all of us individually so he would know our names.
-This is important as some diners might have special dietary restrictions and the only way to identify you in the dark is your name, which the host would ask for, if you had a special request.
-Be sure to inform your host during the pre dinner briefing you dietary restrictions or food allergies.
+This is important as some diners might have special dietary restrictions and the only way to identify you in the dark is your name, which the host would ask for if you had a special request.
+Be sure to inform your host during the pre-dinner briefing your dietary restrictions or food allergies.

 With our hands on the backs and shoulders of our friends, we were guided to the stairs that led to the dining area.
 Halfway up the stairs, you will already be in total darkness and can only rely on the host, and the person in front of you, to lead you to your seats.